Aerysh/aerysh.com/src/_posts/20221103-music-albums-i-discovered-in-septermber-and-october.md

 ---
-title: 'Music Albums I Discovered in August'
+title: 'Music Albums I Discovered in September & October'
 date: '2022-11-03'
 author: 'aerysh'
-excerpt: 'I'm Late But Here We Go Again'
+excerpt: 'Been Feeling Unwell But Here We Go Again'
 ---

 I don't know if I should apologize or not for my late posts because I myself don't know if anyone reads this blog of mine.